calacuda/atuo-desk/README.md

 - [x] 1. write a [Mycroft](https://mycroft-ai.gitbook.io/docs/) skill to add voice control
 - [x] 2. write a rofi script to search through and select layouts.
 - [ ] 3. add a "procedure", feature. it will be a list of command to run and will be able to be acivated from a layout files or by its self.
+- [ ] 4. and a keystroke parameter to yaml layout files that will send keystrokes to the window. (for qtile this can use the `cmd_simulate_keypress` function from the qtile helper python library, for others it can use xdotool)

 ## TODOs